jhucsf/fall2020/assign/assign03.md

 * Accurate store misses: 14%
 * Accurate total cycles: 6%
 * Report on best cache: 10%
-* Design, coding style: 10%
+* Design, coding style, and contributions: 10%

 For the numeric results, the `Total cycles` output only needs to be within &plusmn;10%, while the other results must be exact.